Blackreliart/lain-web-controller-plugin/README.md

 ## 🎮 How to Use in Game

 1. Navigate to the game on [3d.laingame.net](https://3d.laingame.net/game.html).
-2. Look at the top-left corner and click the green button: **"🔌 CONTROLLER AKTIVIEREN"** (Activate Controller). *Note: Browsers strictly require a manual user click before allowing gamepad access!*
+2. Look at the top-left corner and click the green button: **"🔌 ACTIVATE CONTROLLER"**. *Note: Modern browsers strictly require a manual user click on the page before allowing gamepad API access!*
 3. Immediately press the **A button** (or any button) on your Xbox controller a few times.
-4. Once the overlay status switches to **"VERBUNDEN!"** (Connected), you are ready to play!
+4. Once the overlay status switches to **"CONNECTED!"**, you are ready to play!

 ---

-### Controls & Button Mapping:
+### Controls & Default Mapping:

-> ⚠️ **IMPORTANT NOTE:** Please do **NOT** change or remap the keyboard controls in the game's built-in settings menu.
-This script mimics the exact default layout shown in the game instructions.
-Changing the in-game mapping will break the controller configuration.

 | Xbox Controller | Game Function | Emulated Keyboard Key |
 | :--- | :--- | :--- |